rbt-lang/rbt-proto/doc/combinators.rst

    Entities may be in complex relationships with each other.

-   For each kind of relationship, we introduce a link primitive.
+   *Link primitive:* maps an entity to the related entity or entities.

-   A link primitive maps an entity to the related entity or entities.
+   * For each kind of relationship, we introduce a link primitive.

-   In fact, for each relationship, we define *two* links: one in each direction.
+   * In fact, *two* links: one in each direction.

    Examples: